kuanghx3/CityEVCP/README.md

-# AHMDF
+# CityEVCP
-pytorch code for AHMDF
+pytorch code for CityEVCP

 The dataset used in the article is at the link: https://github.com/IntelligentSystemsLab/ST-EVCDP